amitxv/PC-Tuning/docs/post-install.md

 - Boot into Ventoy on your USB in BIOS & select the Linux Mint image.
 Select **Start Linux Mint** when promted

 - Open the file explorer which is pinned to the taskbar & navigate to the volume Windows is installed on.
-You can identify this by finding the volume that has the **win-debloat.sh** script in
+You can identify this by finding the volume that has the **win-debloat.sh** bash script in

 - Right click an empty space & select **Open in Terminal**.
-This will open the bash terminal in the directory of the script for us so we do not need to CD to it manually.
+This will open the bash terminal in the directory of the script for us, so we do not need to CD to it manually.
 Use the command below to run the script

     ```
     sudo bash win-debloat.sh